aringlis/afino_release_version/docs/user_guide.rst

 we can see that numerous properties of the data and analysis have been saved for future inspection.
 We summarize these properties below.

+* lnlike: The value of the best-fit log-likelihood for this model
+* model: a string descriptor of the model that was fitted to the data
+* BIC: the value of the Bayesian Information Criterion (BIC) for this model fit
+* best_fit_power_spectrum: an array containing the values of the best fit model to the Fourier power spectrum
+* frequencies: an array containing the frequencies for the Fourier power spectrum
+* power: an array containing the Fourier power values
+* params: A list of the best-fit model parameters.
+These parameters produce the best fit power spectrum.
+* rchi2: The reduced chi-squared value, used to determine if this model is appropriate at all given the data
+* probability: The probability value associated with the rchi2 value.
+* ID: The ID number corresponding to the model used